Symmetry454

 Accuracy

 As this calendar is only a proposal, there really isn't anything to compare it to historically.
-It is intrinsically based on and locked to the Gregorian calendar, making it perfectly accurate.
+It is a simple calculation with a known epoch, making it perfectly accurate.

 It has also been calibrated using the Kalendis tool which was created by the same creator of Symmetry454.